-On this day 30 years ago, the first episode of popular Irish soap 'Glenroe' was broadcast on RTÉ Television.
+The first episode of the Irish rural soap Glenroe is broadcast on RTÉ Television.

 The show introduced audiences to characters such as Miley, Biddy and Dinny, who would become household names throughout Ireland.